 A number of alternative handling methods are available to choose from for most materials.
-If the facility's residual products are disposed of in other ways, the user should select the option in the list that can be considered most similar to the actual disposal to avoid data gaps.
+If the facility's residual products are disposed of in other ways, the user should

+Input field for the facility's residual products and their transport out of the facility. select the option in the list that can be considered most similar to the actual disposal to avoid data gaps.